ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Overnight</h3>Mostly clear.
+         <h3>Overnight</h3>Partly cloudy.
 Low around 57, with temperatures rising to around 59 overnight.
-South southwest wind around 9 mph.<br></div>
+South southwest wind around 8 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday</h3>A slight chance of showers and thunderstorms between 2pm and 3pm, then a chance of showers and thunderstorms between 3pm and
+         <h3>Friday</h3>A chance of showers and thunderstorms after 2pm.
-         4pm, then a chance of showers and thunderstorms.
 Partly sunny.
-High near 79, with temperatures falling to around 75 in the afternoon.
+High near 79, with temperatures falling to around 75 in the
+         afternoon.
 West southwest wind 6 to 10 mph, with gusts as high as 20 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday Night</h3>A chance of showers and thunderstorms before 10pm, then a chance of showers and thunderstorms between 10pm and 11pm, then
+         <h3>Friday Night</h3>A chance of showers and thunderstorms before 7pm, then a chance of showers and thunderstorms between 7pm and 4am, then a slight
-         a slight chance of showers and thunderstorms.
+         chance of showers and thunderstorms.
 Mostly cloudy.
 Low around 55, with temperatures rising to around 57 overnight.
 North northeast wind around 6 mph.
-Chance of precipitation is 50%.<br></div>
+Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">